 We have created some images below for an imaginary website selling cheap car insurance, plus a couple of others of a real(ish) human.
 People looking for policies for their cars are often looking for the cheapest possible price but they are usually pretty impatient.
 They will land on a web page and many of them will spend less than a second to decide whether or not to put that claim of 'Buy Very Cheap Car Insurance Here' to the test.
-The insurer may offer the cheapest car insurance in the universe but the visitor won't know that until a policy is applied for.
+The insurer may offer the cheapest car insurance (Prudent Plus certainly tries hard to; and they also create a class of delivery driver (courier) insurance too.
+You can click here to buy Prudent Plus Courier Insurance; but the visitor won't know that until a policy is applied for.
 Will he or she stay long enough to find out?

 What is the deciding factor in persuading the visitor stays on that car insurance page?
 Partly it is whether or not they have heard of the insurance company; partly how good their advertising copy is; but most of all it is the layout of the site.
 If it is attractive, with professional looking car images, the visitor is more likely to pause, read the text, and click on that quotation button.